rfmaynard/Accel-MagnetoMeter/README.md

 7. At this point the Pi should boot to desktop.
 Follow the additional set up options on screen.

-8. Power down with `sudo powerdown` from the terminal and set the Pi aside as we will not be using it until sensor testing.
-Your Pi is ready to go!
+8. Power down with `sudo powerdown` from the terminal by pressing `ctrl+alt+t` and set the Pi aside.
+We will not be using it until sensor testing.

 **Step 2: Breadboarding and prototyping**